 What Should I do Instead?

 It can be tempting to try and handle an animal infestation on your own, especially if you’re used to tackling projects around the house, but the best way to handle the situation is always to call a professional for assistance.
-Wildlife management companies like Critter Control® of Miami are equipped with the tools and knowledge necessary to rid your property of nuisance rodents, while keeping you and your property safe from harm.
+Wildlife management companies like Critter Control® are equipped with the tools and knowledge necessary to rid your property of nuisance rodents, while keeping you and your property safe from harm.